Watch the video

 There are only three columns available in our theme, so there are four variations to splitting the row.

-If you want to delete a row you can grab it from the top left “Row” button and drag it to the bottom right of the screen in the “Drag here to DELETE” box.
+If you want to delete a row you can grab it from the top left “Row” button.
+Then, drag it to the bottom right of the screen in the “Drag here to DELETE” box.

 Each block has its own settings presented in the Block Settings Guide

-Once a block is added to the row/column of your choice, it will be displayed live so you can see the actual content live.
-Changing its settings also changes the live representation of the page to make it easier to see what every setting does.
+Once you add a block to the row/column of your choice, you’ll see it live.
+This means you can see the actual content live.
+Changing its settings also changes the live representation of the page making it easier to see what every setting does.

 Deleting an element is similar to removing a row.
 Simply drag the element to the bottom right of the screen or just hit the delete icon found on the top right of the block element.